 On summer weekends, water taxis leave apx. every 10 minutes from the foot of Spadina or York at Queens Quay, and cost $10-$13 per person.
 You can also call a water taxi at 416-203-8294 (York Street) or 647-347-8454 (Spadina St.).
 Custom rides with few people or to specific spots such as to Gibraltar Point lighthouse (right at Artscape Gibraltar Point), are more expensive.

 Artscape Gibraltar Point

 AGP (Artscape Gibraltar Point) is located at 443 Lakeshore Avenue, Toronto Island.
-We are a 20-minute walk from Centre Island dock and a 30-minute walk from Hanlans dock.
+We are about 30-minute walk from Centre Island or Hanlans Point dock.
 The most convenient way to travel on and off the island is by bicycle.
 The signs along the pathways that will guide you here.

 AGP offers a barrier free and an inclusive environment.
 The ferry dock, ferries and Toronto Island pathways are also barrier free.
 Hanlans dock is more accessible for wheel chairs, as there is a steep (but accessible) bridge on the Centre Island side to cross.